-In a medium saucepan, off heat, whisk egg yolks, sugar, and salt together until blended.
-Slowly whisk in milk until completely incorporated.
+In a medium saucepan, whisk egg yolks, sugar, and salt together until blended; whisk in milk.

-Turn heat to medium and cook custard mixture, stirring constantly with a wooden spoon.
-Cook until custard slightly thickens and evenly coats back of spoon (draw a line down the back of the spoon with your finger, if the line stays visible, it’s ready), 10 to 12 minutes.
+Cook custard mixture over medium heat, stirring constantly, until custard slightly thickens and evenly coats back of spoon (draw a line down the back of the spoon with your finger, if the line stays visible, it’s ready), 10–12 minutes.

-Remove custard from heat and stir in vanilla extract and matcha powder.
-Cover custard and refrigerate for at least 45 minutes, or up to 1 day.
+Remove custard from heat and stir in vanilla and matcha.
+Pour custard into a bowl, cover and refrigerate for at least 45 minutes, or up to 1 day.

-Pour custard through a fine-mesh strainer into a large bowl; discard whatever was caught in the strainer.
-Whisk in chilled cream.
+Pour custard through a fine-mesh strainer into a large bowl; whisk in chilled cream.
+Place a metal baking pan in freezer.

 This ice cream (or any homemade ice cream) will keep in the freezer for 3 months but is best enjoyed within 2 months.
 Anything longer and ice crystals will start to form.